 - 17. Defendants also provided post-May 9, 2024 regulatory updates concerning the NDA.
-On May 9, 2024, when discussing a previously announced extension of the FDA's deadline to issue a decision on the NDA, the Defendants stated that "[n]o additional data or studies have been requested by the FDA at this time." - 18.
-Also, on August 7, 2024, Defendants announced that:

-in the process of preparing for FDA inspection, it was discovered that the vendor we engaged to compile NIH Toolbox data for the Company used an adult formula for calculation of about one third of composite cognition and motor skills scores.
-Adjusting the formula to the pediatric formula resulted in significantly improved data for cognition as compared to the prior data, demonstrating improvement in the govorestat treated group....

-- 19. Then, on September 18, 2024, Defendants disclosed that the FDA had cancelled the upcoming anticipated Advisory Committee meeting to discuss the NDA and govorestat, which Dr. Shendelman stated was "positive news" at an industry conference later that day. - 20.
+For example, on May 9, 2024, when discussing a previously announced extension of the FDA's deadline to issue a decision on the NDA, Dr. Shendelman and Applied stated that "[n]o additional data or studies have been requested by the FDA at this time." - 18.
+Also, on August 7, 2024, Dr. Shendelman and Applied announced that: - in the process of preparing for FDA inspection, it was discovered that the vendor we engaged to compile NIH Toolbox data for the Company used an adult formula for calculation of about one third of composite cognition and motor skills scores.
+Adjusting the formula to the pediatric formula resulted in significantly improved data for cognition as compared to the prior data, demonstrating improvement in the govorestat treated group.... - 19.
+Then, on September 18, 2024, Applied disclosed that the FDA had cancelled the upcoming anticipated Advisory Committee meeting to discuss the NDA and govorestat, which Dr. Shendelman stated was "positive news" at an industry conference later that day. - 20.
 These regulatory updates concerned issues separate and apart from the failure to include information about the Dosing Errors and Dosing Errors Clinical Data in the NDA or the Study Data Deletion. - 21.
-These and other statements by the Defendants alleged herein were materially false and misleading in violation of Section 10(b) and Rule 10b-5 because, among other reasons, once Defendants chose to speak about the status of FDA interactions and provide other positive regulatory updates, especially updates that occurred as a result of an FDA inspection, they were required to disclose all known material information concerning those topics, including the Form

-483, the Study Data Deletion, the inability to recover electronic source data for 11 subjects, and that the NDA failed to include information about the Dosing Errors or the Dosing Errors Clinical Data.
+These and other statements by the Defendants alleged herein were materially false and misleading in violation of Section 10(b) and Rule 10b-5 because, among other reasons, once Defendants chose to speak about the status of FDA interactions, provide updates regarding the correction of errors in the NDA, and provide other positive regulatory updates, especially updates that occurred as a result of an FDA inspection, they were required to disclose all known material information concerning those topics, including the Form 483, the Study Data Deletion, the inability to recover electronic source data for 11 subjects, and that the NDA failed to include information about the Dosing Errors or the Dosing Errors Clinical Data.
 The failure to disclose this information led the market to believe that there were only positive developments, that approval of the NDA was a formality, and that there were no material negative factors that could lead the FDA to reject the NDA.